How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 • Free tier records unlimited time without watermarks

-The Pro plan has a free month with no credit card.
-If you have an interview on the calendar next week, that's a low-stakes way to see whether the one-click Notion flow actually saves you time.
+The Pro plan has a free month with no card on file.
+If you have an interview on the calendar next week, that's a low-stakes way to see whether the one-click Notion flow actually saves you the editing time you think it will.

 Wrapping up